 Yes, if living in any of the residence halls.
 Meal plans are optional for students living in the Village and University Apartments.

 What if I need a hall that stays open during breaks?

 Many of the halls on campus close during scheduled university breaks.
-If you need to remain on campus during those break times be certain to select a hall that remains open.
-University Apartments, The Village, Hill, Hoyt, and Pittman all remain open.
+If you will need to remain on campus during those break times be certain to select a hall that remains open.
+University Apartments, The Village, Hoyt, and Pittman all remain open.